dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Frostpyre Arcanist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/7/276f8abd-4d39-4b50-876f-9c6713bc4ab5.jpg?1614986396|https://scryfall.com/card/khm/58/frostpyre-arcanist?utm_source=api>`
    This spell costs |mana_1| less to cast if you control a Giant or a Wizard.

-   When Frostpyre Arcanist enters the battlefield, search your library for an instant or sorcery card with the same name as a card in your graveyard, reveal it, put it into your hand, then shuffle your library.
+   When Frostpyre Arcanist enters the battlefield, search your library for an instant or sorcery card with the same name as a card in your graveyard, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Giant's Amulet<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/b/ab8b1ec2-9303-4722-8644-b3bc1a5c387f.jpg?1614986435|https://scryfall.com/card/khm/59/giants-amulet?utm_source=api>`